roryharder/roryharder.github.io/research.md

 * Nietzsche on Justice. *Forthcoming at the Washington University Review of Philosophy*. (<a href="https://philpapers.org/rec/HARNOJ-2">Philpapers</a>)

-Finally, I have papers in various stages of completion or review on the topics of speech acts and demonstrative semantics and metasemantics.
+Finally, I have papers in various stages of completion or review on topics such as speech acts and demonstrative semantics and metasemantics.

 <br>